noritersand/noritersand.github.io/_posts/2018-03-21-git-깃-명령어-정리-git-commands.md

 # r, reword <commit> = use commit, but edit the commit message
 # e, edit <commit> = use commit, but stop for amending
 # s, squash <commit> = use commit, but meld into previous commit
-# f, fixup <commit> = like "squash", but discard this commit's log message
+# f, fixup [-C | -c] <commit> = like "squash" but keep only the previous
+#                    commit's log message, unless -C is used, in which case
+#                    keep only this commit's message; -c is same as -C but
+#                    opens the editor
 # x, exec <command> = run command (the rest of the line) using shell
 # b, break = stop here (continue rebase later with 'git rebase --continue')
 # d, drop <commit> = remove commit